ryonakano/reco/README.md

 ![Screenshot](data/Screenshot.png)

 One day when I joined a discussion in my department I had to take a minutes with my elementary laptop.
-The discussion was high-paced so that I couldn't hear and write down everything into the minutes.
-After I came back home I searched whether there was a sound recorder that is designed for elementary OS but I couldn't find, althought there are some non-elementary apps like gnome-sound-recorder.
-I decided to create one that is designed for and fits in elementary OS.
+The discussion was so high-paced that I couldn't hear and write down everything into the minutes.
+After coming back home I searched whether there was a sound recorder designed for elementary OS but I couldn't find, althought there were some non-elementary apps like GNOME Sound Recorder.
+I decided to create one designed for and fits in elementary OS.

 Actually, however, I don't have much experience of programming, although I know a little bit about Java.
 So this app will be published after I learned programming more…